Nuxnuxx/project-internship-vietnam/sdlc/week1/detailledDesignBackend.md

     Removes a specific product from a user's cart.
         Path parameters: { "userId": "", "productId": "" } (User ID, Product ID)
         Response: { "message": "Product removed from cart successfully." } (This will remove a specific product from the items list in the cart)

+### DELETE /api/carts/:userId
+    Remove the cart from the user
+        Path parameters: { "userId": "", } (User ID, Product ID)
+        Response: { "": "Product removed from cart successfully." } (This will remove a specific product from the items list in the cart)

 ## Order